-BoardAvailable Туре Range Optional Description BoardId string GUID no Indicating the ID of the available board BoardIdCreatedBy string non-empty no Machineld of the machine which created string the BoardId (the first machine in a consecutive row of machines implementing this protocol).
-The Machineld is part of the Hermes configuration.
-FailedBoard int 02 no A value of the list below ProductTypeId string any string yes Identifies a collection of PCBs sharing common properties FlippedBoard int 02 no A value of the list below TopBarcode string any string yes The barcode of the top side of the PCB BottomBarcode string any string yes The barcode of the bottom side of the PCB 💊 Length float positive yes The length of the PCB in millimeter. numbers ♦Width float positive yes The width of the PCB in millimeter. numbers Thickness float positive yes The thickness of the PCB in millimeter. numbers ConveyorSpeed float positive yes The conveyor speed preferred by the numbers upstream machine in millimeter per second

-♦TopClearanceHeight float positive yes The clearance height for the top side of numbers the PCB in millimeter.
-BottomClearanceHeight float positive yes The clearance height for the bottom side numbers of the PCB in millimeter.
+BoardAvailable Туре Range Optional Description ♦BoardId string GUID (36 bytes) no Indicating the ID of the available board non-empty string (minimum supported length: 80 bytes) no Machineld of the machine which created the Boardld (the first machine in a consecutive row of machines implementing this protocol).
+The Machineld is part of the Hermes configuration. ♦ FailedBoard int 02 no A value of the list below ProductTypeId string any string (minimum supported length: 254 bytes) yes Identifies a collection of PCBs sharing common properties ♦ FlippedBoard int 0 2 no A value of the list below ♦ TopBarcode string any string (minimum supported length: 254 bytes) yes The barcode of the top side of the PCB string any string (minimum supported length: 254 bytes) yes The barcode of the bottom side of the PCB ◆ Length float positive numbers yes The length of the PCB in millimeter. ⋄ Width float positive numbers yes The width of the PCB in millimeter. ♦ Thickness float positive numbers yes The thickness of the PCB in millimeter. ♦ ConveyorSpeed float positive numbers yes The conveyor speed preferred by the upstream machine in millimeter per second ◆TopClearanceHeight float positive numbers yes The clearance height for the top side of the PCB in millimeter. float positive numbers yes The clearance height for the bottom side of the PCB in millimeter.